 - 1. Four balls constitute a walk; three strikes constitute a strikeout. - 2.
 Distance: Mound 35' Bases 55' Ball size: 11 inches - 3.
 A regulation game will be five (5) innings or 1 hour and 15 minutes, whichever occurs first.
 If an inning starts within the time limit, it must be completed.
 An inning is deemed started once the last out of the preceding inning has been made.
 In case of rain, three innings constitutes an official game.
 If less than three innings have been completed, the game will be resumed from point of stoppage, with appropriate allowance made for personnel differences.
 In the event that a full five-inning game is played to a tie, and there is still regulation time remaining, extra innings will be played within the time limit. - 4.
 Each team is limited to scoring 5 runs in the first 2 innings of regular season games.
-The 5 run limit does not apply after the 2nd inning and does not apply in the playoffs.
-10-run mercy rule after three innings. - 5.
-If a team fields less than 8 players at any time during the game, due to an injury and cannot field that 8th player by the beginning of the next inning, it will forfeit the game.
-Each player must participate in the field or at bat. - 6.
-Teams may field up to 10 players.
-A game can start with no less than 8 players.
-After the first pitch of an inning, all players must complete the inning, except in the event of injury or umpire ejection.
-Exception: a player may be substituted from the bench after an inning has started for the pitcher only.
-The pitcher being replaced must then go to the bench.
-This will encourage more flexibility in coaches' choice of substitutes.
-Penalty for violation of this rule is forfeiture of the game.
+The 5 run limit does not apply after the 2nd inning.
+10-run mercy rule after three innings.